-The previous paragraphs gave an overview of observational evidence of strong vertical wind shear near the tropopause.
-A majority of the shear regions described are associated with planetary circulation features, i.e., the polar front jet (PFJ) at midlatitudes, the subtropical jet stream (STJ) over east Asia and the western North Pacific, and the summer TEJ over the Indian Ocean.
-The following paragraphs recapitulate processes that influence the occurrence of wind shear, particularly in the upper troposphere-lower stratosphere (UTLS) region.
-The jet streams constitute the planetary-scale background state for the distribution of wind shear, with shear zones vertically spanning over several kilometers and laterally over several hundreds of kilometers.
-The PFJ or eddy-driven jet is associated with baroclinic development at midlatitudes and can be described in the first approximation as a thermal wind.
-The upper-level front above the level of maximum horizontal wind speed is associated with exceptionally large horizontal temperature gradients, which in turn cause strong vertical wind shear according to the thermal wind relation.
-The analysis of Endlich and McLean (1965) showed a general agreement between the thermal wind, which was calculated based on temperature measurements, and a vertically confined layer of strong vertical wind shear derived from wind measurements.
+The previous paragraphs gave an overview of observational evidence of strong vertical wind shear near to the tropopause.
+A majority of the shear regions described are associated with planetary circulation features, i.e. the polar front jet (PFJ) in midlatitudes, the subtropical jet stream (STJ) over east Asia and the northwest Pacific, and the summer TEJ over the Indian

+- 105 Ocean.
+The following paragraphs recapitulate processes that influence the occurrence of wind shear, particularly in the upper troposphere/lower stratosphere (UTLS) region.
+The jet streams constitute the planetary-scale background state for the distribution of wind shear, with vertical shear zones spanning over several kilometres and lateral shear zones of several hundreds of kilometres.
+The PFJ or eddy-driven jet is associated with baroclinic development at midlatitudes, and can be described in the first approximation as a thermal wind.
+The upper level front above the level of maximum horizontal wind speed is associated - 110 with exceptionally large horizontal temperature gradients, which in turn cause strong vertical wind shear according to the thermal wind relation.
+The analysis of Endlich and McLean (1965) showed a general agreement between the thermal wind which was calculated based on temperature measurements and a vertically confined layer of strong vertical wind shear derived from wind measurements.

-The STJ is located closer to the Equator and generally at higher altitudes compared to the polar jet, and it is driven by the conservation of angular momentum during the poleward excursion of air masses, as well as the temperature gradient at the subtropical tropopause break.
-The winter STJ over east Asia and the west Pacific exhibits exceptionally high wind speeds (Jaeger and Sprenger, 2007) as well as large occurrence frequencies (Koch et al., 2006).
+The subtropical jet stream (STJ) is located closer to the equator and generally at higher altitudes compared to the polar jet, and

-The planetary-scale background wind shear, which is determined by the occurrence of the jet streams, is further modulated by smaller-scale processes.
-Liu (2017) confirmed the relevance of processes across a large spectrum of scales through spectral decomposition of strong wind shear features in numerical model data from the NCAR WACCM.
-On the mesoscale, flow deformation, convergence, and differential temperature advection can result in frontal zones with the associated wind shear according to the thermal wind relation (Ellrod and Knapp, 1992).
-Kunkel et al. (2014) showed in numerical baroclinic life cycle simulations how mesoscale gravity waves with intrinsic frequencies close to the inertial limit (inertia gravity waves, IGWs) can deform the flow, resulting in local enhancement of $S^2$ in the tropopause region.
-Gravity waves furthermore interact with the tropopause in general and the TIL in particular (Kunkel et al., 2014; Zhang et al., 2015, 2019), since the maximum in $N^2$ presents a maximum in the refractive index, resulting in wave refraction and a characteristic shift in the frequency spectrum, as well as partial or total wave reflection.
+- 115 it is driven by the conservation of angular momentum during the poleward excursion of air masses, as well as the temperature gradient at the subtropical tropopause break.
+The winter STJ over east Asia and the west Pacific exhibits exceptionally high wind speeds (Jaeger and Sprenger, 2007) as well as large occurrence frequencies (Koch et al., 2006), and is also referred to as the east Asian jet stream (EAJS, Yang et al., 2002). - The planetary scale background wind shear which is determined by the occurrence of the jet streams is further modulated 120 by smaller scale processes.
+Liu (2017) confirm the relevance of processes on a large spectrum of scales through spectral decomposition of strong wind shear features in numerical model data from the NCAR Whole Atmosphere Community Climate Model (WACCM).
+On the mesoscale, flow deformation, convergence and differential temperature advection can result in frontal zones with the associated wind shear according to the thermal wind relation (Ellrod and Knapp, 1992).
+Kunkel et al. (2014) showed in numerical baroclinic life cycle simulations, how mesoscale gravity waves with intrinsic frequencies close - to the inertial limit (inertia gravity waves, IGW) can deform the flow, resulting in local enhancement of S^2 in the tropopause region.
+Gravity waves furthermore interact with the tropopause in general and the TIL in particular (Kunkel et al., 2014; Zhang et al., 2015, 2019), since the maximum in N^2 presents a maximum in the refractive index, resulting in wave refraction and a characteristic shift in the frequency spectrum, as well as partial or total wave reflection.